Integrating Complex Covariate Transformations in Generalized Additive Models: Practical details on the solution to the scaling issue

 where $Z(\cdot)$ denotes the centring and scaling of $\tilde{s}({\bf x})$ by its sample mean and standard deviation.
 Such a standardisation step can be easily integrated in nested smooth effects.
 However, note that standardising the transformation can lead to identifiability problems.
-This is easily seen within the linear transformation case.
-In this context, standardisation means applying two constraints: a zero mean and a unit norm.
-Therefore, if $p$ represents the dimension of the vector $\bm a$ of the linear combination coefficients, then the space containing $\bm a$ is actually $(p-2)$-dimensional.
-To avoid identifiability issues, two parameters must be removed from $\bm a$.
-For the specific single index case, standardisation can be achieved via simple reparametrisation.
-This process involves centring to zero by subtracting the sample mean from each column in $\bf x$.
-The variance constraint, $\hat{\var}\left(\bm a\ts {\mathbf{x}} \right ) = c$, is achieved by expressing $\bm a$ as a linear transformation of a unit norm vector $\bm \omega$, i.e. $||\bm \omega|| = 1$.
-Indeed, denote as $\hat{\bm \Sigma}$ the empirical covariance matrix of ${\mathbf{x}}_1, \dots, {\mathbf{x}}_n$.
-Then ${\bm a} = \sqrt{c}{\bf Q} \bm \Lambda^{-1/2} \bm \omega$, where $\hat{\bm \Sigma} = {\bf Q} \bm \Lambda {\bf Q}\ts$ and the variance of the linear transformation is then equal to $c$:
+This is easily seen in the linear transformation case.
+In this context, standardisation is equivalent to applying two constraints on $\tilde{s}'(\mathbf{x})$: zero empirical mean and unit norm.
+Therefore, if $p$ represents the dimension of the vector $\bm a$ of the linear combination coefficients, then the effective number of free parameters is $(p-2)$.
+Hence, to avoid identifiability issues, two parameters must be removed from $\bm a$.